ravenusmc/book_ratings/readme.md

 # Book_ratings
 ## Intro

 This is a project that will be looking at book ratings for a couple thousand books.
-The real purpose of this project though is to experiment with Dash, a new Python data visualization tool, and see how well it works.

 # Getting started